Robert S. Meloni

-Mr. Meloni has practiced law internationally in the entertainment industries for over 30 years.
+Mr. Meloni has practiced law internationally in the entertainment industries for 40 years.
 His practice has focused on entertainment, new media and intellectual property matters, with a concentration in intellectual property counseling and litigation and entertainment industry business disputes.
-He is admitted to the New York State Bar, First Department (1981), the United States District Courts (Southern, Eastern and Northern Districts of New York, Eastern and Western Districts of Arkansas), the United States Court of Appeals (2nd, 6th, 8th and 9th Circuits), and the United States Supreme Court.
+He is admitted to the New York State Bar, First Department (1981), the United States District Courts (Southern, Eastern and Northern Districts of New York), the United States Court of Appeals (2nd, 6th, 8th and 9th Circuits), and the United States Supreme Court.
 Mr. Meloni is a 1976 graduate of the University at Albany (magna cum laude) and a 1980 graduate of NY Law School.

 Mr. Meloni is the author of a number of published scholarly articles on issues of copyright, internet, and music industry related topics including the following:

 Reported cases include:

 Deafueh Monbo et anno v.
 Lotfy Nathan, et al, 2022 U.S. Dist.
 LEXIS 163519, E.D.N.Y., September 11, 2022 (obtained summary judgment dismissing complaint including claims for copyright and trademark infringement);

 VFLA Eventco LLC v William Morris Endeavor Entertainment, et al, Case No. 20SMCV00933, Superior Court CA, August 31, 2022 (obtained summary judgment dismissing complaint by 2020 Virgin Fest festival promoter for return of concert fees following COVID-19 mandate under force majeure provision of performance agreements with Ellie Goulding and Kali Uchis);